 ● App pins (for apps, probably not relevant to bloggers)

-This is a recipe rich pin example to better understand what I’m trying to point here:
+This is a recipe-rich pin example to better understand what I’m trying to point out here:

 Pro Tip: Rich pins tend to show at the very top of an excerpt of your blog post if you’ve written one or otherwise they pull up the first few sentences from the blog post it’s linked to.
 If you want to make the most of that space, make sure you write a custom excerpt (within your blogging

 Every pin contains a description that informs the readers of what your pins are all about.
-For a blogger, a blog heading and a short description of the post is adequate.
+For bloggers, a blog heading and a short description of the post are just adequate.

 Also, adding relevant hashtags to your pins’ descriptions would be a smart activity!
 Make a list of relevant and popular hashtags in your niche and keep that close.
 You’ll need it every time you add a new pin or repin one of your own pins!

-The following are the requirements for an amazing pin for high engagement:
+The following are the requirements for having a high-engaging pin:

-✔️ Adding a text to your image makes your pin increasingly descriptive.
+- Readable: Adding text to your image makes your pin increasingly descriptive.
 Make sure you market and promote your content, incorporating keywords that are SEO-friendly in your description.
-Include relevant hashtags to the description of your pin.
+Include relevant hashtags in the description of your pin.

-In every hour of every day, hundreds of pins are displayed on Pinterest.
-Your goal in the strategy of Pinterest marketing is obtaining the most repins.
-However, how can you make your pins be the most noticed?
-You want to have as numerous people as possible repining your material for it to be frequented more to the new users.
+Thousands of pins are being displayed on Pinterest on an hourly basis.
+Therefore, your goal in the strategy of Pinterest marketing is obtaining the most repins.
+However, how can you make your pins get noticed?
+You want to have as numerous people as possible repining your material for it to be frequented more by new users.